Azimuth Tables at Sea Option: Instead of calculating the azimuth, you can choose to use the azimuth tables, often referred to as ABC tables.

 Technique used: azimuth by time

-Hence, after finding the calculated height, the azimuth Zv must be found to within half a degree.
+Hence, after finding the calculated altitude, the azimuth Zv must be found to within half a degree.

-My tables work on the same principle as the classic and ancient ABC tables.
+My tables follow the same principle as the classic ABC tables.
 They apply to all celestial bodies and are timeless.
 The limits of use are up to a maximum latitude of 68° and a declination of 68°.
 You can download and print them for free from this page.

 Firstly, the tables I present are slightly larger than the classic azimuth tables, as the reading is always from top to bottom and not from top to bottom and bottom to top, a technique used to reduce the amount of sheets but which can sometimes be tedious to use.